sageworksstudio/mini-Mighty-Grid/README.md

 # The mini Mighty Grid! #

 **mini Mighty Grid is 4 grids in one.
-And all at an overhead of only 2.9k, minified, without the demo styles.
+And all at an overhead of only 2.4k, minified, without the demo styles.
 And only 51 (fifty-one!) bytes if you don't need a columns grid.**

-- Modern, simplified CSS Grid
+- Simple Grid: Modern, simplified CSS Grid
-- Legacy, responsive, columns, float grid
+- Columns Grid: Responsive-columns, float grid
-- Legacy, responsive, percentage, float grid
+- Percentage Grid: Responsive, percentage-based, float grid
-- Legacy, responsive, floating point, float grid
+- Floating Point Grid: Responsive, floating point, float grid

+**Why four grids?**

+Because designers do crazy things.
+And crazy things don't always fit into a single grid solution.
+Not only do each of these grids solve a unique problem, but they can all be used together -- even nested!

 ## Requires ##

 [Sass](http://sass-lang.com/), CSS extension language.

-Note: if you just want the grid with the default breakpoints (0, 480, 768, 960, 1200) and don't want to compile sass, you can download the "default" branch of this repo, grab the "layout.min.css" and be on your way.
+Note: If you just want all the grids with the default breakpoints (0, 480, 768, 960, 1200) and don't want to compile sass, you can download the `/css/layout.min.css` file and be on your way.
+Or if you don't need a columns grid at all you can do the same for `/css/layout-no-cols.min.css`.

-## How TO Use ##
+## How To Use ##

 You have a choice of 4 different grids.
 As-is, all are enabled.
 You can use any one, or any combination of grids together.
 You can even nest different grids.

 Just edit the main `/scss/layout.scss` file to include or remove the components you want.
-CSS Grid, Percentage Grid and Floating Point Grids all work without an additional includes.
+Simple Grid, Percentage Grid and Floating Point Grid all work without any additional includes.
 But the Columns Grid requires the `/scss/_columns-grid-settings.scss` file to be included.

+## The Grids ##

-### The Grids ###
+### Simple Grid (css grid) ###

-#### CSS Grid ####

 A very basic grid for very basic grid needs.
-Intended to replace float grids.
-CSS Grid uses only a small portion of the full range of what CSS Grids are capable of.
-If you need something more you should create your own custom grids.
+Intended to be a modern replacement for float grids.
+This implementation of a CSS Grid uses only a small portion of the full range of what CSS Grids are capable of.
+If you need something more you should create your own custom grid or use this as a jumping off point.

-To include the css grid, just include the mixin in your html container element.
+To include the Simple Grid, just include the mixin in your html container element.

-Example: `@include simple-grid(1fr 1fr 1fr, auto, 5px, 1em, 768px);`
+Example: `.grid-container {@include simple-grid(1fr 1fr 1fr, auto, 5px, 1em, 768px);}`

-CSS Grid takes 5 arguements:
+Simple Grid takes 5 arguements:
 - $cols    Columns, can be any value 'grid-template-columns' accepts.
 Default: 1fr
 - $rows    Rows, can be any value 'grid-auto-rows' allows.
 Default: auto
                 NOTE: 'auto' will cause all cells, in all rows, to be equal height